Pay a Bill

 Due to the extreme heat for the next several days, Healthy You is providing the following information from our surrounding communities on how to beat the heat and stay safe and healthy.

-When temperatures in Cook County are expected to rise to unsafe levels, the County's Department Emergency Management and Regional Security provides Cooling Centers for residents to get out of the heat.
+When temperatures in Cook County are expected to rise to unsafe levels, the County's Department of Emergency Management and Regional Security provide Cooling Centers for residents to get out of the heat.